Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Discussion

 \subsection{Alternative interpretation}

-\citet{Chevance2020} derived a time scale of GMC evolution, which is similar to F99 and K09, but there are some differences.
-First, these authors applied the method based on the breakdown of KS law below kpc scales \citep{KruijssenLongmore2014,Kruijssen2018}.
-They measured the fraction of CO and H$\alpha$ within an aperture of varying radius centered on the peak positions of CO and H$\alpha$, and obtained the fraction of pre-star formation, star-formation, and dispersed molecular gas period.
-Then, to convert these fractions to timescale, they assumed the duration of the H$\alpha$ emitting phase once the molecular gas has been dispersed is 4 Myr as timescale of dispersed molecular gas period based on a theoretical model of \htwo\ regions \citep{Haydon2020}. \citet{Chevance2020}'s results show that the pre-star formation period is as long as a few times 10 Myr, while the duration of star formation is short as characterized by \htwo~regions, ending with rapid cloud destruction.

-The long pre-star formation duration by \citet{Chevance2020} is significantly different from the present results.
-Their formulation is rather complicated and it is not straight forward to compare their results directly with the present one.
-We infer that a possible cause of the difference is their method which does not define a GMC as a physical entity.
-If we suppose a GMC like Orion A, the gas is dominated by its non-star forming part and little toward the \htwo\ region (see \citet{Nishimura2015}).
-The age of the gas is constrained by the age of the Orion Nebula Cluster, if the GMC is defined as an entity.
-On the other hand, the age of the non-star-forming gas is not well constrained if a GMC boundary is not defined.
-It may cause the difference of the timescales obtained by the two methods.
-We note that M74 and the other spiral galaxies in PHANGS-ALMA exhibit the same trend with the LMC and M33 in terms of the Type classification, which will be revealed by the resolved GMCs (Demachi et al. 2023 in prep.).
+\citet{Chevance2020} derived a time scale for the GMC evolution that is similar to that of F99 and K09, but there are some differences.
+First, the authors applied a method based on the breakdown of the K--S law below the kpc scale \citep{KruijssenLongmore2014,Kruijssen2018}.
+They measured the fraction of CO and H$\alpha$ within an aperture of varying a radius centered on the peak positions of CO and H$\alpha$, and obtained the fraction of pre-star formation, star-formation, and dispersed molecular gas period.
+Then, to convert these fractions to timescale, they assumed the duration of the H$\alpha$ emitting phase once the molecular gas has been dispersed is 4 Myr as timescale of dispersed molecular gas period based on a theoretical model of \htwo \ regions \citep{Haydon2020}. \citet{Chevance2020} showed that the pre-star formation period was as long as a few times 10 Myr, whereas the duration of star formation was short, as characterized by \htwo \ regions, resulting in rapid cloud destruction.
+The long pre-star formation duration reported by \citet{Chevance2020} is significantly different from the present results and those by F99, K09, \citet{Gratier2012,Corbelli2017}.
+Their formulation is rather complicated and it is not straight-forward to directly compare their results with those of this study.
+We infer that a possible cause of this difference is their method which does not define the GMC as a physical entity.
+If we suppose a GMC such Orion A, then the gas is dominated by no high-mass star-forming part and is slightly toward the \htwo \ region (see e.g., \cite{Nishimura2015}).
+If the GMC is defined as an entity, the age of the gas in the GMC is constrained by the age of the Orion Nebula Cluster.
+However, the age of the non-star-forming gas is not well constrained if the GMC boundary is not defined.
+This may have cased the difference in the timescales obtained using the two methods.
+We note that M74 and the other spiral galaxies in PHANGS--ALMA exhibit the same trend as LMC and M33 in terms of Type classification, which will be revealed by the resolved GMCs in future studies.
+(Demachi et al. 2024 in prep.).